 Given the steadily evolving landscape that is email, here are the chief reasons we can expect it to stick around as a viable business tool:

 • Convenience: Can you imagine being on the phone or texting/social messaging for the equivalent of 121 email messages per day?
 You can often accomplish more in a 10-minute phone call than you can in 10 emails, but sending and receiving messages when it’s the most convenient option can be a huge draw for busy employees.

 • Security: Phone calls can be overheard, texts intercepted, and social media messaging accounts hacked.
 Email can also be hacked, but thanks to encryption services that plug right into Microsoft, Gmail, or other enterprise email services, that data can be protected.

-• Work-From-Home Collaboration: According to the Bureau of Labor Statistics, 24 percent of employees performed all or some of their work from home in 2016, and that number’s expected to grow substantially over the coming decade.
-Although collaboration programs are popular, working from home simply wouldn’t be possible for this many people without email.
+• Work-From-Home Collaboration: Although collaboration programs are popular, working from home simply wouldn’t be possible for this many people without email.

 • Ease of Talking to People: Some people freeze up when they speak on the phone.
 Others just don’t like it.
 Millennials and Gen Z employees are entering the workforce in full swing now, and their use of digital technology makes email a go-to solution.
 Workers who hate phone conversations can communicate easily with their devices and avoid too much interpersonal interaction.

 • Information Transfer: There’s rarely a better method of transferring information than via email.
 Not only can you transfer files and documents to the recipient(s), but you can also store the information for future reference.

 • Instant Notifications: Speeds are faster than ever.
 Posts arrive in your inbox nearly instantaneously.
 Real-time communication is practicable in a convenient, simple method.